pycondor/pycondor/README.md

 # PyCondor (Python HTCondor)

 [HTCondor](https://research.cs.wisc.edu/htcondor/) is a an open-source workload management system for high throughput computing developed at the University of Wisconsin–Madison.
-PyCondor is a tool that helps **build and submit HTCondor submission files in a straight-forward manner with minimal hassle**.
+PyCondor is a tool to help **build and submit HTCondor submission files in a straight-forward manner with minimal hassle**.

 ## Useful Links